little-core-labs/axis3d/doc/index.md

 Axis3D
 ======

-Axis3D is a lightweight declarative graphics library built on top of [regl][regl] with first class support for media.
+Axis3D is a lightweight functional graphics library built on top of [regl][regl].

 # Table Of Contents